MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Cosmological Forecasts

 To evaluate the potential contribution of MUST to the recent indications of evolving dark energy reported by DESI \cite{DESI2024c, DESI2025}, we perform cosmological inferences in the flat-$w_0w_a$CDM cosmology under two scenarios.
 In the first, we use our fiducial $\Lambda$CDM cosmology for the distance forecasts; whereas in the second, we assume the best-fit $w_0w_a$CDM cosmology from \cite{DESI2024c}.
 The results, shown in Figure~\ref{fig:cospar_DE}, are compared with DESI forecasts and current constraints from CMB and SN data.
-In both cases, the statistical precision of $w_0$ and $w_a$ is significantly improved relative to DESI.
+In both cases, the statistical precision of $w_0$ and $w_a$ is significantly improved relative to DESI, corresponding to a 6--7 times increase of the $w_0$--$w_a$ figure of merit.
 If the DESI best-fit $w_0w_a$CDM model reflects the true cosmology, MUST alone would achieve a $3.1\,\sigma$ deviation from $\Lambda$CDM in the optimistic case, and $2.7\,\sigma$ in the conservative case.

 In summary, MUST will provide the most stringent constraints on evolving dark energy from purely geometrical measurements, significantly outperforming current CMB and SN results.
 It is worth noting, however, that the commonly used CPL parameterization in Eq.~\eqref{eq:de_cpl} may bias measurements of the high-redshift behavior of the dark energy equation of state \cite{Linden2008}.
 Meanwhile, the time-evolving term $w_a$ enters as a factor of $(1 - a)$, which evolves slowly at high redshift, thereby limiting sensitivity to late-time changes (see the bottom panel of Figure~\ref{fig:DA_Hz_measure}).
 Since the primary advantage of MUST lies in its high-redshift ($z \gtrsim 2$) coverage, it is important to explore alternative parameterizations of $w(z)$ that better capture its high-redshift evolution.
 We leave such investigations to future work.